rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 I prefer to do one package at time so that I can watch each package but either works.
 All packages are about 200MB.

 ### Configure the groups

+Your user has to be in the following groups

 ```bash linenums="1"
 sudo usermod -aG kvm $USER